Top 11 Startup Trends (2023-2026)

 We can expect some of the biggest tech startups of the 2020s to start off as no-code Minimum Viable Products (MVPs).

-Over the last 10 years, both individuals and companies realized they could capitalize on assets that regularly sit unused.
+Over the last 10 years, companies realized they could capitalize on assets that are collecting dust somewhere.

 Going into the next decade, the sharing economy concept will be fully played out as startups attempt to extend its power into other sectors.

 These flexible kitchens allow upstart food businesses in prime locations to capitalize on the new food delivery megatrend, but with significantly less investment.